BlackPie/machine_learning_az/src/3_classification.md

 To conclude after we tried the last classifier, the best models with most precise predictions are Kernel SVM and Naive Bayes Classifier

-## Section 17: Evaluating Classification Models Perfomance
+## Section 17: Evaluating Classification Models Performance

 **False Positives** is when we predicted positive outcome but it was false. **False Negative** is the same thing, but when the original prediction was negative.
 Usually False Negative is more important and dangerous than False Positive, so keep that in mind when you read confusion matrix.